• Skip to primary navigation

 Note- If you don't have a food processor, don't panic.
 Just whisk together the dry ingredients, then cut in the butter with a pastry cutter or fork.
 Next, add in the egg and vanilla until well combined.

 Then, add the egg and honey and process on low until combined.
-If your mixture is dry and crumbly, add 1 Tbsp. of ice-cold water at a time until you reach the desired consistency.
+If your mixture is dry and crumbly, add 1 Tablespoon of ice-cold water at a time until you reach the desired consistency.
 If it's too wet, add 1 tablespoon of arrowroot flour at a time until it slightly firms up.

-The goal is for the crust to feel like soft play-dough and you want it to form a nice ball in the food processor like the above picture.
+The goal is for the crust to feel like soft play-dough, and you want it to form a nice ball in the food processor like the above picture.
 That's how you know it’s perfect!

 Rolling out the pie dough